tra-, tract-, trac-, -tractive, -traction, -tracting, treat-, trai-

 so you can see more of Mickey Bach's cartoons.

-2. An emotional or mental condition that takes a person's attention from what is happening around him or her: Mildred was looking out of the classroom window in abstraction as she was thinking about her sick mother during the teacher's presentation.
+2. An emotional or mental condition that takes a person's attention away from what is happening around him or her: Mildred was looking out of the classroom window in abstraction whileD she was thinking about her sick mother during the teacher's presentation.

-3. The act of obtaining or removing something from a source: Dr. Black read an abstraction of the patient's data from the hospital records.
+3. The act of obtaining or removing something from a source: Dr. Black told Sam, his patient, that the abstraction of the tumor during surgery went well and that it was not malignant!

 2. Those who do not represent or imitate external reality or the objects of nature: The abstractionists were criticized for not presenting realistic ideas for improving the parks, streets, and other aspects of the city that had been deteriorating for years.

-2. A reference to something that is difficult to understand: Lynn had difficulty comprehending the doctor's abstractly presented diagnosis of her illness.
+2. Pertaining to how a reference to something is difficult to understand: Lynn had difficulty comprehending the doctor's abstractly presented diagnosis of her illness.

 2. To arouse or to compel the interest, admiration, or attention of: "We were attracted to the display of lights."